VUMat/flxn-devops-challenge/README.md

 ## Things to improve:

+1. add terraform code (IaC) to depoy and manage GCP resources
+2. update gcp github actions service account to use Workload Identity Federation / Keyless access instead of service account to improve security
+3. add capability to deploy ephemeral GKE cluster for CI/CD and test/dev environmentss  (cluster that will be deleted after all tests) to reduce cloud costs
+4. fine-tune firewall in GKE to limit access for github actions to improve security

+5. update helm templates to make sure you are using load balancer with existing IP (which should have dns name attach to it)
-- scan steps to pipeline
+6. add more scan steps to pipeline
    - docker lint steps
    - test coverage

-- env promotion process
-- update helm templates to make sure you are using load balancer with existing IP (which should have dns name attach to it)

-- create terraform (IaC) to deploy GCP infra
-- capability to deploy ephemeral GKE cluster for CI/CD and test/dev environmentss  (cluster that will be deleted after all tests)
-- add code to setup GKE (gcloud cli)
-- fine-tune firewall in GKE to limit access for github actions
-- update gcp github actions service account to use Workload Identity Federation / Keyless access instead of service account